jepler/wwvbpy/README.md

 The package includes:
  * `wwvb`, for generating WWVB timecodes
  * `wwvb.decode`, a generator-based state machine for decoding WWVB timecodes (amplitude modulation only)
- * `wwvb.tzinfo_us`, an implementation of the US DST rules adapted from the Python doc examples.  `tzinfo_us` is an implementation detail and may change.
  * `uwwvb`, a version of the decoder intended for use on constrained environments such as [CircuitPython](https://circuitpython.org).

 # Development status